eliasdejong/viperlith/docs/HTML_STREAMING.md

 - If remote: TCP/IP + SSL/TLS
 - Startup time

+SQLite's out-of-the-box defaults aren't great, and even more upsetting is that handling of connections and transaction lifecycles can have an outsized effect on performance.
+This is mainly an application concern, and most SQLite drivers don't do this for you, so in practice most potential remains underutilized.
+Viperlith employs several techniques to extract the most performance:
+- Writer & reader transaction batching at a fixed `FRAME_RATE` (default 10), amortizes transaction overhead.
+- `wal_checkpoint = RESTART` after every writer commit, this greatly accelerates readers.
+- One connection pool (default size 4) per worker, with thread-per-connection, using APSW's `AsyncConnection` interface.
+- "Dynamic" connection utilization: More connections are only needed to overlap IO for larger-than-RAM datasets.
+For smaller datasets it's more efficient to use only a single connection per worker.
+The `ru_inblock` field of the `getrusage()` syscall is used as a heuristic for this.
+- `mmap_size` enabled for fast syscall-free access in small datasets, but limited to 4 GB address space to prevent page table thrashing.
+- Connection routing by hash of `session_id` for better locality.

-However, this will not actually solve the concurrency problem.
+However, all of this will not actually solve the concurrency problem.
 If we simply copy the previous architecture, we will run into the infamous `SQLITE_BUSY` error.
 This is a direct result of trying to write to the same database file from multiple database connections.

 So what to do?